Didier-Lalli/hpe-hack-shack-lv-20/README.md

 In this challenge, you’ll leverage the provided HPE OneView PowerShell library to create a PowerShell-coded API-based report that provides a list of relevant items.
 You’ll make use of a Jupyter notebook, a PowerShell kernel, some documentation, and a good deal of creativity!

+# Getting help

+Our goal is to get all of you to complete a challenge.
+So we have put in place a number of mechanism to help you out during your challenge attempt:

+## Slack

+We have started a Slack channel to ask question and get answers.
+You first need to register to our Slack work space at https://slack.hpedev.io/, and then join the discussion at https://hpedev.slack.com/archives/C012XL8KZD2

+## Challenger Hang-out room

+We have also setup a dedicated room for challengers at:
+There will be Hack Shack members there to help you out with burning questions

+# Selecting a winner

-Each challenge will have a winner, which we will announce at the end of HPE Discover Virtual Experience 2020.
+Each challenge will have a winner, which we will announce at the end of HPE Discover Virtual Experience 2020 mid August.

 Let's hack and have fun!